top of page

 My work shows up in a few primary ways:

-Personal development through Personal Growth for All® — where individuals train self-mastery through everyday life
+• Individual Capacity Development through Personal Growth for All® — where individuals train self-mastery through real, everyday life

 Education partnerships — supporting schools and systems in teaching self-mastery as a practical, trainable life skill, and building the curriculum and structures that support it